SonamNRathod/TimeSeriesDataAnalysis/README.md

 This dataset is intriguing because it provides a long-term view of global temperature trends, allowing us to see changes in the climate over time.
 It is essential for analyzing global warming and climate change impacts, which are among the most pressing issues of our time.

-## Data Collection Methodology
-The data comes from the NASA GISS Surface Temperature Analysis (GISTEMP v4).
-This datasets are tables of global and hemispheric monthly means and zonal annual means.
-They combine land-surface, air and sea-surface water temperature anomalies (Land-Ocean Temperature Index, L-OTI).
-The values in the tables are deviations from the corresponding 1951-1980 means.